Acanthodaphne abbreviata: Description

 whorl, where they form the top of short, oblique, axial ribs.
 The lower part of the body whorl contains about 15 lirae and a few intermediate ones.
 Moreover, fine growth-striae and excessively small granules are visible on the whole shell, by the aid of a strong lens.
 The body whorl is regularly attenuated towards its base, only slightly convex, with a very short, broad siphonal canal.
 The aperture is obliquely oblong, with a sharp angle above and a narrow gutterlike siphonal canal below.
 The peristome is thin, with a wide, moderately deep sinus above.
 The columellar margin is slightly concave above, straighter and directed to the left along the siphonal canal, with a thin layer of enamel, thicker below.

 Distribution

-This marine species occurs off Eastern Indonesia, in the Ceram Sea at a depths of 835 m.
+This marine species occurs off Eastern Indonesia in the Ceram Sea, at depths of 835 meters.